MPLLang/mpllib/README.md

 # mpllib
-Official library for the [MPL](https://github.com/mpllang/mpl) compiler for Parallel ML.
+Grab-bag library for the [MaPLe](https://github.com/mpllang/mpl) compiler.
 MPL extends Standard ML with support for (nested) fork-join parallelism, and has excellent multicore performance.
 This library contains a variety of parallel algorithms, data structures, and utilities, including:
   * sequences, sets, dictionaries, matrices, concurrent collections